pavlo-myskov/get-job/README.md

 The app uses a relational database service [ElephantSQL](https://www.elephantsql.com/) to store and manage data.

 - #### Static Files
-The app uses the [Amazon S3](https://aws.amazon.com/s3/) cloud service to store static files such as images, CSS, and JavaScript files.
+The app uses the [Cloudinary](https://cloudinary.com/) cloud service to store static files such as images, CSS, and JavaScript files.

 ## Technologies Used
 - ### Languages